Actindo-AG/Documentation/Core1Platform/AdministratingCore1/06_ExpertKnowledge.md

    ![Feature flag notification](../../Assets/Screenshots/Core1Platform/AdministratingCore1/EngineroomFeatureFlagNotification.png "[Feature flag notification]")

-5. Disable the feature flag again by clicking the corresponding feature chip toggle later.
+5. Switch off the feature flag again by clicking the corresponding feature chip toggle later.
    The instance works as designed again.
 This action is logged as well.